JeffreyLuo333/MusicEmotionDetection/README.md

 ### 3.6 Training
 To be updated soon with Python codes.

-### 3.5 Experiments
+### 3.5 Inference experiments
-To be updated soon with results showing nearly 80% accuracy across various music pieces.
+To be updated soon with Python codes & results showing nearly 80% accuracy across various music pieces.